 Social Media Management

-Canva Print Services – Canva is launching a print service and I can personally testify that their work is professional and well-done.
+Canva Print Services – Canva has a print service and I can personally testify that their work is professional and well-done.
 I recently used them to print a set of scripture cards to go with my Ready Bible study (only available at events) and other ministry materials and I could not be more pleased with the finished product.

 Moo Business Cards – they really are the best.